Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/xml_limitations.md

 `element(stress)` | o
 `text()` | ne

-See also the ["Making explicit"](https://github.com/Pittsburgh-NEH-Institute/Institute-Materials-2017/blob/master/schedule/week_2/explicit.md) section about white space as pseudo-markup.
+See also the ["Making explicit"](https://github.com/Pittsburgh-NEH-Institute/Institute-Materials-2017/blob/master/schedule/week_2/explicit.md) section about white space as pseudo-markup and the unit with instructions about XML processing with [XPath](https://github.com/Pittsburgh-NEH-Institute/Institute-Materials-2017/blob/master/schedule/week_2/xpath.md).

 ## Artifactual hierarchy